razgarabedi/imagedropify/README.md

     ```
     If you encounter an error like `P1012: Environment variable not found: DATABASE_URL`, it means Prisma could not find your `DATABASE_URL`.
 Double-check your `.env.local` file (its location in the project root and its content).
     If you encounter `P3014: Prisma Migrate could not create the shadow database`, ensure the database user has `CREATEDB` permission (see step 2).
+    If you encounter errors related to `libssl.so.1.1` or similar, ensure OpenSSL 1.1 is installed (see step 1).

     If deploying to production, you would typically use:
     ```bash